-Under the European Patent Convention, and correspondingly in the UK under section 2(4) of the Patents Act 1977, there are certain limited exceptions that remove from the "state of the art" material which would otherwise form part of it.
-In the UK, the following, disclosed during the six months prior to filing, is so excluded: (i) matter which is disclosed due to, or disclosed in consequence of, it having been obtained unlawfully or in breach of confidence by any person, which is directly or indirectly derived from the inventor; and (ii) matter which is disclosed due to, or disclosed as a consequence of, the inventor displaying the invention at a designated "international exhibition".
+Yes, six months prior to filing.
+Under section 2(4) of the Patents Act 1977, there are certain limited exceptions that exclude material disclosed during the six months prior to filing from the "state of the art".
+The categories of excluded material are: (i) matter that is disclosed due to, or disclosed in consequence of, it having been obtained unlawfully or in breach of confidence by any person, which is directly or indirectly derived from the inventor; and (ii) matter that is disclosed due to, or disclosed as a consequence of, the inventor displaying the invention at a designated "international exhibition".
 In the latter case, the applicant must, to benefit from the "grace period", file a statement and evidence relating to the disclosure at the international exhibition.